gpleiss/efficient_densenet_pytorch/README.md

 [project killer](https://github.com/felixgwu/img_classification_pk_pytorch/blob/master/models/densenet.py) implementations.
  - `models/densenet_efficient.py` is the new efficient implementation.
 (Code is still a little ugly.
 We're working on cleaning it up!)
 Copy either one of those files into your project!
+ - `models/densenet_efficient.py` is the new efficient implementation with multi-GPU support.
 They work as stand-alone files.

 **Running the demo:**